Azure Mastery

-DP-700 Study App for iOS — Microsoft Fabric Data Engineer
+DP-700 Practice Questions & Exam Prep — Microsoft Fabric Data Engineer

 Get exam-ready for DP-700 (Implementing Data Engineering Solutions Using Microsoft Fabric) on iPhone or iPad.
-Azure Mastery uses on-device AI to predict your readiness score, build a personalised study plan, and surface topics you're forgetting — all without sending a single byte off your device.
+Azure Mastery uses on-device AI to predict your readiness score, build a personalised study plan, and surface topics you're forgetting.
+Core study stays on-device and works offline; optional sync uses your private iCloud account.

 The exam